aseryi/unifyingphysicsweb/content/resources.md

 ---

-**Science and the Art of Inventiveness**.
+### Science and the Art of Inventiveness.

 Podcast of 2014 lecture in the University of Oxford.
 [View Video](https://podcasts.ox.ac.uk/science-and-art-inventiveness)

 ![Podcast of lecture in Oxford](images/ox-podcast.png)

 ---

-**Physics today: Questions and Answers with Andrei Seryi**
+### Physics today: Questions and Answers with Andrei Seryi

 “…the primary target audience is students and postdocs, who are starting to work on advanced concepts of accelerator science.
 The book will give them concrete knowledge and will also make them more inventive through this robust methodology of inventiveness.
 If indeed I would need to formulate the primary message of the book in one phrase, I would perhaps say that the book tells the reader, “You can invent,” and it gives the knowledge and methods to support that message…”
 [Read more at Physics Today](https://physicstoday.scitation.org/do/10.1063/pt.5.3038/full/)